-- The Approved Provider will be ultimately responsible for any purchases of equipment. - Educators will document any equipment that needs maintenance on a prioritised basis in the maintenance register. - Resources and equipment will be chosen to reflect the cultural diversity of the Service's community and the cultural diversity of contemporary Australia. - The Service will actively pursue the contribution of families regarding toys and equipment at the Service. - All new equipment will be checked against Australian Safety Standards and added to the equipment and resources register. - Children will be carefully introduced to new toys and pieces of equipment and taught how to use and care for them appropriately. - Equipment that should only be used under supervision will be stored in a safe place out of children's reach. - The use of pools and toys or equipment which involve the use of water will be used under the direct supervision of educators.
-All equipment will be emptied of water when not in use and stored in such a manner that it cannot collect water. - Equipment will be checked regularly by the educators to ensure it is in a clean and safe condition which will be recorded on the appropriate indoor and outdoor safety checklist.
+- The Approved Provider will be ultimately responsible for any purchases of equipment. - Educators will document any equipment that needs maintenance on a prioritised basis in the maintenance log - Management will keep up to date with any recalled products via the ACCC website - Resources and equipment will be chosen to reflect the cultural diversity of the Service's community. - The Service will actively gain the feedback of families regarding toys, equipment and planning at the Service. - All new equipment will be checked against Australian Safety Standards - Children will be carefully introduced to new toys and pieces of equipment and taught how to use and care for them appropriately. - Equipment that should only be used under supervision will be stored in a safe place out of children's reach. - The use of pools and toys or equipment which involves the use of water will be used under the direct supervision of educators.
+All equipment will be emptied of water when not in use and stored in such a manner that it cannot collect water. - Equipment will be checked regularly by the educators to ensure it is in a clean and safe condition